Verryx-02/Verryx-02/README.md

-# Hi, I'm Francesco Verrengia
+# Hi, I'm Francesco Verrengia 🇮🇹

 - Computer Science student at the University of Udine
 - Strong expertise in hardware configuration, and building custom PCs
 - Aspiring cybersecurity specialist passionate about secure systems and distributed architectures
 - Currently working on: [**RAM-USB**](https://github.com/Riccardo-Gottardi/backup_service) – a geo-distributed, zero-knowledge, multi-user backup server (with [@Riccardo-Gottardi](https://github.com/Riccardo-Gottardi))
+- Some university projects are in Italian; English versions coming not so soon

 ---